Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory: Spontaneous Universal Irreversibility

-Thus, SUI models can consistently and un-ambiguously describe the quantum-to-classical crossover dynamics, in both individual systems and ensembles.
+Thus, SUI models can consistently and un-ambiguously describe the irreversible, quantum-to-classical crossover dynamics, in both individual systems and ensembles.
+Indeed, the irreversible dynamics in SUI models reduce quantum states of macroscopic systems to classical localized and equilibrated states.
+Thus macroscopic entanglement and correlations are suppressed which may support the dynamical emergence of physics underlying widely successful mean field approximations such as the Stosszahlansatz, a premise left for future investigations.
 For microscopic systems the SUI models are practically indistinguishable from standard quantum theory, but due to their differing dynamics, yields falsifiable predictions for quantum systems approaching the thermodynamic limit~\cite{Bassi2013Review,Wezel_2012,Carlesso_2022}.
-Further, although our considerations in this article were restricted to non-relativistic systems, ultimately, our program aims to provide a unified description of irreversibility and stochasticity in generic space-times for generic quantum systems of particles and fields at the quantum-to-classical crossover regime.
+Further, although our considerations in this article were restricted to non-relativistic systems, ultimately, our program aims to provide a unified description of irreversibility and stochasticity in general space-times for thermodynamic quantum systems of particles and fields at the quantum-to-classical crossover regime.
 The construction of relativistic SUI models and the analysis of dedicated experimental protocols falsifying them are left for future studies.